Article

 This lowers the risk of a loop of intestine becoming strangulated in the

-of closing will continue, and at some point a small amount of omentum may
+process of closing will continue, and at some point a small amount of

-be entrapped in a bubble outside the essentially closed body wall.
-This is
+omentum may be entrapped in a bubble outside the essentially closed body

 "True"

-be surgically repaired.
+always be surgically repaired.
 These individuals should never be bred.
-These are

-quite serious.
-I have never seen a bitch with a delayed closure and
+These are quite serious.
+I have never seen a bitch with a delayed

-trapped omentum bubble show any sign of problem in carrying a litter or
+closure and trapped omentum bubble show any sign of problem in carrying

-whelping.
-I have never seen one of these bitches produce puppies with
+a litter or whelping.
+I have never seen one of these bitches produce

 The